Weed: How Bad Is It?

 When it comes to the newest trends on the market, the research is less clear cut, since there hasn’t been enough time to conduct studies focusing on long-term effects.
 “We just don’t have that kind of data yet,” explains Dr. Schlenoff.

 That said, you may have seen headlines warning about the effects of vaping on your teeth and gums.
 It’s not hard to imagine why: exposing your gums to heat restricts blood flow.
 Plus, most e-cigarette liquid typically does contain nicotine, which is a known oral health offender.
 The bottom line: when it comes to vaping, signs point to it being risky for your oral health—and, of course, your overall health, as vaping has been increasingly linked to severe and even fatal respiratory problems.

 CBD results have been more positive

 CBD, on the other hand, may be a different story.
 There is some preliminary research that suggests cannabidiol (the chemical name of CBD) may prevent bone loss, which would help keep your teeth stable and sturdy.
 However, it’s very preliminary: so far, it hasn’t even been tested on humans.
 And importantly, all studies involved CBD that was injected or consumed as edibles, not smoked.
 The bottom line: we can’t (yet) count on CBD as a way to prevent oral health issues.

 All things in moderation

-So is the occasional pot smoker or vaper doomed, then?
+So is the occasional cannabis user or vaper doomed, then?
 Can marijuana users have good oral hygiene?
 When it comes to incidence of gum disease for smoking, at least, Dr. Schlenoff says that “it’s very clear that your risk is proportional to how much you smoke.”

 Worried about your own habits?